Woman Suffrage Timeline (1840-1920)

 The first state constitution in California extends property rights to women.

 Worcester, Massachusetts, is the site of the first National Women's Rights Convention.
-An alliance is formed Frederick Douglass, Paulina Wright Davis, Abby Kelley Foster, William Lloyd Garrison, Lucy Stone and Sojourner Truth are in attendance.
+Frederick Douglass, Paulina Wright Davis, Abby Kelley Foster, William Lloyd Garrison, Lucy Stone and Sojourner Truth are in attendance.
 A strong alliance is formed with the Abolitionist Movement.